netrisai/docs/sandbox/Sandbox13/onprem-k8s.rst

   podinfo-default-66d44feb-0278-412a-a32d-73afe011f2c6-tcp-80     active   45.38.161.157   80/TCP     US/NYC   Admin    OK       33m
   podinfo-default-66d44feb-0278-412a-a32d-73afe011f2c6-tcp-9999   active   45.38.161.157   9999/TCP   US/NYC   Admin    OK       32m

-You can’t edit/delete them, because Netris Operator will recreate them based on what was originally deployed in the service specifications.
+You can't edit/delete them, because Netris Operator will recreate them based on what was originally deployed in the service specifications.

-Instead, let’s create a new load balancer using the CRD method.
+Instead, let's create a new load balancer using the CRD method.
 This method allows us to create L4 load balancers for services outside of what is being created natively with the Kubernetes service schema.
-Our new L4LB’s backends will be "srv04-nyc" & "srv05-nyc" on TCP port 80.
+Our new L4LB's backends will be "srv04-nyc" & "srv05-nyc" on TCP port 80.
 These servers are already running the Nginx web server, with the hostname present in the index.html file.

 Create a yaml file: